How to file a VA disability claim

 Learn about fully developed claims

-What evidence will I need to provide to support my claim?
+What evidence do I need to support my claim?

-You can help to support your VA disability claim by providing documents such as:
+You can support your VA disability claim by providing these documents:

-- VA medical records and hospital records that relate to your claimed illnesses or injuries or that show your rated disability has gotten worse
+- VA medical records and hospital records.
+These could relate to your claimed illnesses or injuries or they could show that your rated disability has gotten worse.

-- Private medical records and hospital reports that relate to your claimed illnesses or injuries or that show your disability has gotten worse
+- Private medical records and hospital reports.
+These could relate to your claimed illnesses or injuries or they could show that your disability has gotten worse.

-- Supporting statements you’d like to provide from family members, friends, clergy members, law enforcement personnel, or those you served with that can tell us more about your claimed condition and how and when it happened or how it got worse
+- Supporting statements.
+These could be from family members, friends, clergy members, law enforcement personnel, or people you served with.
+These statements could tell us more about your claimed condition and how and when it happened or how it got worse.

 Depending on the type of claim you file, you may gather supporting documents yourself, or you can ask for our help to gather evidence.